In-yer-face theatre: Young British Artists and Philip Ridley

 The second "mighty moment" that Sierz cites is Philip Ridley's play The Pitchfork Disney being performed at the Bush Theatre in 1991.
 Sierz has declared that The Pitchfork Disney "is not only a key play of the 90s; it is the key play of that decade...
 Its legend grew and grew until it became the pivotal influence on the generation of playwrights that followed.
 It is a foundation text; it separates then from now."
-Sierz goes on to write that the play "introduced a totally new sensibility into British theatre [that] signalled a fresh direction for contemporary playwrighting: one that eschewed realistic naturalism, political ideology and social commentary, and turned auditorium's into cauldron's of sensation", adding that the play was "an agenda setting work: the era of experiential theatre began here."
+Sierz goes on to write that the play "introduced a totally new sensibility into British theatre [that] signalled a fresh direction for contemporary playwrighting: one that eschewed realistic naturalism, political ideology and social commentary, and turned auditoriums into cauldrons of sensation", adding that the play was "an agenda setting work: the era of experiential theatre began here."
 The artistic director of the Bush Theatre, Dominic Dromgoole, wrote that The Pitchfork Disney "was one of the first plays to signal a new direction for new writing.
 No politics, no naturalism, no journalism, no issues.
 In its place, character, imagination, wit, sexuality, skin and the soul."

 Ridley started writing the play during the 1980s while he was an art student at St Martin's School of Art, with the play evolving out of a series of performance art monologues he had created in his final year of study.Ridley, P., & Sierz, A. (2009).
 'Putting a New Lens on the World': The Art of Theatrical Alchemy.
 New Theatre Quarterly, 25(2), 109-117. doi:10.1017/S0266464X09000207 Ridley identifies himself as a contemporary of the Young British Artists (also known as the YBAs).
 These artists are regarded to have started with Damien Hirst's exhibition Freeze in 1988 and have been described by Sierz as "the in-yer-face provocateurs of the art scene [whose] 1997 Sensation exhibition was an immensely influential example of that 1990s sensibility".
 Ridley has claimed that he knew "most of the people that went on to be in the controversial Sensation show".
 Although Ridley's early plays were produced years before this exhibition, he states that his plays share the same "sensibility" as Sensation, particularly in the plays' use of imagery.
 Sierz in part attributes Ridley's originality as a playwright from him training at an art school instead of attending a drama school or a theatre's 'new writing programme'.
 Sierz therefore feels that the history of new writing during the 1990s should not start with The Royal Court Theatre, but "perhaps, more accurately" should look instead at "St Martin's College of Art and Goldsmiths College.
 Culturally, there's clearly a nexus between the YBAs, Cool Britannia and Brit Pop."